-The ideal program for your application:
+The optimal programme for your application

-Beginners: We recommend the program P17.
+Beginners: Here we recommend the program P17.

-Advanced: In this case we recommend program P19.
+Trained: Here we recommend the program P19.

-Beginners: We recommend program P21.
+Beginners: Here we recommend the program P21.

-Advanced: In this case we recommend program P23.
+Trained: Here we recommend the program P23.

-Beginners: We recommend program P25.
+Beginners: Here we recommend the programme P25.